“The one invaluable source for the Federal Convention is, of course, James Madison’s Notes of Debates…. essential for all libraries.”

 With renewed interest in pragmatism and its implications for democracy in an age of mass communication, bureaucracy, and ever-increasing social complexities, Dewey’s The Public and Its Problems, first published in 1927, remains vital to any discussion of today’s political issues.

-Sign up to be notified when new American History, Revolutionary Period titles come out.
+Sign up to be notified when new Political Science, American Government titles come out.

 We will only use your email address to notify you of new titles in the subject area(s) you follow.
 We will never share your information with third parties.